 Accomplish runs eight rural epilepsy clinics, spreading from Kagando to beyond Fort Portal, a huge area of western Uganda.

-Well over 600 children now receive treatment through these clinics, where medical professionals
+Approximately 800 children now receive treatment through these clinics, where medical professionals

 diagnose epilepsy and provide prescriptions, medication and information.